I don’t typically take pictures of my feet.

 I didn’t know how else to ask for one.
 I didn’t know how to admit I needed one.
 I didn’t know why nothing was working – only that nothing seemed to be.
 And though I kept trying – stubbornly, exhaustedly – I couldn’t fix it.

 How bad was it?
 I longed to be put under with anesthesia.
 To take a deep sleep.
 To be unable to move (much).
-To stave off responsibility.
+To stave off all forms of adult responsibility.
 To not have to go to work.
 At that point I was overseeing a morning show, waking up to a 3:30 alarm.
 Except I was often up at 1 a.m. with anxiety-induced insomnia.
+I hadn’t slept in months.
 I was so tired, I’d sometimes arrive at work wondering how I got there.
 I’d put on a smile and power through even though inside I felt like a power-cord that had lost all its juice.

-For someone who had always loved her work, it was hard to find myself in the desperate person who was counting down the days until she could have her feet sliced open.
+For someone who had always loved her work, it was hard to find myself in the desperate person who was counting down the days until she could undergo a surgery that would force her to put her feet up.

 I knew there was something wrong with feeling that way.
 But that didn’t stop me from feeling it.